amazingamol/airberlin_lab_2016/README.md

     - Customer Address
     - Credit Card

+## airberlin other resources

+On XapiX platform:

+1. Create / Model a Resource Class as YOU need it for your application
+2. Use Mocking feature to generate data for your Resource Class
+3. Program against this data structure.
+We'll see and give you credit in judging!
+4. Tell us!
+[File an Issue](https://github.com/xapix-io/airberlin_lab_2016/issues/new) or use Feedback feature in top right corner in the XapiX platform

 ## XapiX.io

 XapiX.io is a platform to build adapters to APIs or any other web interface.
 We normalize every kind of data source to a RESTful hypermedia format with all common features.
 For your convenience, we: manage authentication, minimize complexity resulting from heterogenousity, provide easy going mockup feature, provide direct feedback channel to provider API architects.